 As a Board of Directors, we have a responsibility to act fairly between members of the company.

-The entire issued share capital of the company is held by the Prudential Trustee Company Limited (PTCL) on a fiduciary basis on behalf of qualifying charities as defined in the Declaration of Trust.
-PTCL also acts as bond trustee on behalf of bondholders.
+The entire issued share capital is held by T.H.F.C.
+(Services) Limited on a fiduciary basis on behalf of qualifying charities as defined in the Declaration of Trust.
+The majority of the company's Board also serve on the Board of T.H.F.C.
+(Services) Limited.